NYSCP Operation Choice - North Yorkshire

 How long does the SLO have to complete their interventions?

-The SLO can deliver up to 5 educational inputs, depending on the need of the suspect therefore it is anticipated their involvement will last 4-6 weeks.
+The SLO can deliver up to 5 educational inputs, depending on the needs of the suspect; therefore, it is anticipated that their involvement will last 4-6 weeks.

 What if it is not clear on Niche if a suspect is working with the Youth Justice Service?